seyong2/seyong2/_posts/2022-07-10-simple-linear-regression.md

 y = df_bream.loc[:, 'Weight']
 sns.scatterplot(x=x, y=y)
 ```

 ![scatter_bream](https://github.com/seyong2/seyong2.github.io/blob/master/assets/img/figures_simple_linear_regression/scatter_bream.png?raw=true)

-It seems that we can add a line to the data to see the trend.
+It seems that we can add a line to the data specific to the bream.
 But, how can we draw the line that best describes the data?
-First, a horizontal line is drawn that cuts through the average weight.
-It is likely that this is the the worst line that one can have.
-However, we can get an idea about finding the optimal line.
+To get an idea, a horizontal line is drawn that cuts through the average weight and this is obviously the worst line one can have.

 ```
 scatter = sns.scatterplot(x=x, y=y)